skrattaren/apf.rst/apf.rst

 - [p.
 272/204] "And the one they called the Duck Man had a duck on his head."

-  In Daniel Pinkwater's book "`Lizard Music`_" a major character is the Chicken Man, an apparently homeless man who walks around with a chicken perched on his head (under a hat).
+  In Daniel Pinkwater's book **Lizard Music** a major character is the Chicken Man, an apparently homeless man who walks around with a chicken perched on his head (under a hat).
 The Chicken Man is a lot more together than The Duck Man – he periodically does little street shows featuring